North To South:

 met a Canadian, Sean, who was hitching and tramping and we did some day

 walks together.
 I really enjoyed his company.
-He's very relaxed
+He's very

 and down to earth.
-I usually prefer to hike alone but it's good
+I usually prefer to hike alone but it's

 to have someone to walk with sometimes.
-Hitching to one of the
+Hitching to one of

 tracks, a guy passed us up and returned five minutes later.
-He

 said, "Sorry I couldn't pick you up earlier, I had to drop my wife off